 Is NTLMR Making Legal Threats Against You?

 Is NTLMR Making Legal Threats Against You?
 NTLMR is a third-party debt collector.
 NTLMR also goes by the name NMRC.
 The Fair Debt Collection Practices Act (FDCPA) is a U.S. federal law designed to protect consumers from abusive, deceptive, and unfair debt collection practices.
 One area of concern under the FDCPA involves the use of legal threats by debt collectors.
 If you feel as though you have been the victim of legal threats from NTLMR call our office now.
-Under the FDCPA, if the NTLMR breaks the law, you are entitled to statutory damages up to $1000.00, plus they must your attorney fees.
+Under the FDCPA, if NTLMR breaks the law, you are entitled to statutory damages up to $1000.00, plus they must your attorney fees.

 1. What does the FDCPA say about legal threats?